The Black God's Drums: Style

-Reception and Awards
+Reception and awards

-Publishers Weekly wrote a starred for the work, praising the "fervent, emotive prose" and calling the story "thrillingly original".
+Publishers Weekly wrote a starred review for the work, praising the "fervent, emotive prose" and calling the story "thrillingly original".
 Alex Brown from Tor.com gave a positive review to the novella.
 Brown praised Creeper as a strong protagonist, as well as the author's use of dialogue and the novella's exploration of colonialism and race in the setting of an alternate history.
 Liz Bourke praised the work's "interesting, complicated" characters, as well as the "vivid" setting.
 A review in Grimdark Magazine praised the author's descriptions of New Orleans, as well as his combination of folklore from the Caribbean, Africa, and Haiti.

 Writing for Strange Horizons, Bodhisattva Chattopadhyay praised the novella for its exploration of complex themes directed toward a young adult audience.
 Chattopadhyay felt that the novella's characters were well-written, comparing Ann-Marie to Long John Silver from Robert Louis Stevenson's Treasure Island.

-The novella was awarded an Alex Award in 2019.
-It was also nominated for the 2018 Nebula Award for Best Novella, the 2019 Hugo Award for Best Novella, 2019 World Fantasy Award for Best Novella, and the 2019 Locus Award for Best Novella.